Don’t rely on appearances when choosing a public relations firm.

 Some companies hire their PR firms based solely on appearances.
-This includes hiring a firm because it has attractive employees or agents who wear specific business attire.
-While these companies make an impressive first meeting, they’re often lacking substance.
+This includes hiring a firm because it has attractive employees and agents who wear specific business attire.
+While these companies put on an impressive first meeting, they’re often lacking substance.
 The same goes for using only the company’s website as a gauge in deciding your PR partner.
 You need criteria by which to make your decision.

 Is it a fledgling PR firm or do the PR professionals have several years of experience?
 Are they versed in the type of PR you need – local, national, crisis, etc.?

 Case studies are a great way to confirm a PR firm’s experience.
 Does the PR firm proactively promote its case studies or did you have to ask to see them?
 Does the PR firm include portfolio clips that actually showcase their success?

 Do you have the ability to speak with current and past clients to hear their feedback from working with the PR firm?
 During the vetting process, ask the PR firm for a list of clients you can speak with.